Thursday 25 Nov 2021

 James Dean, Network Rail’s West Coast South route director, said: “We’ve worked hard with train operators to reduce the impact of our railway upgrade work on passengers so that they can spend time with their families and friends this Christmas and New Year.

 “We do have major work approaching in January which we’re letting people know about early on - so it doesn’t come as a surprise.
-Fortunately, we can use a diversionary route so passengers can stay on the move, albeit with slightly longer journeys or the need to change trains.”
+Fortunately, we can use a diversionary route so passengers can stay on the move, but there will be fewer services, longer journey times or some passengers may need to change trains.”

 Between 4-12 January, trains will be diverted via Northampton to bypass the 4km long trackside drainage upgrades.